ECburx/Idris2GL/docs/source/tutorial/display.rst

 Other Shapes
 ============

-There are many other useful shapes you may take a look.
+There are many other useful shapes you may want to take a look.
-The combination of them can give you any picture you want.

 -  Pixel.